DeeeTeeee/Store-Sales-Time-Series-Forecasting/README.md

 **Regression Project (Store Sales -- Time Series Forecasting)**

 This is a time series forecasting problem.
-In this project, you'll predict store sales on data from Corporation Favorita, a large Ecuadorian-based grocery retailer.
+In this project, I predict store sales on data from Corporation Favorita, a large Ecuadorian-based grocery retailer.

-Specifically, you are to **build a model** that more accurately predicts the unit sales for thousands of items sold at different Favorita stores.
+Specifically, I **build a model** that more accurately predicts the unit sales for thousands of items sold at different Favorita stores.

 The training data includes dates, store, and product information,